 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accounting principles such there is more than a remote likelihood that a misstatement of the entity's financial statements that is more than inconsequential will not be prevented or detected by the District's internal control over financial reporting.
-We consider the deficiency in the accompanying Schedule of Findings listed as finding 2008-01 to be a significant deficiency.
+We consider the deficiencies in the accompanying Schedule of Findings listed as finding 2009-01 and 2009-02 to be significant deficiencies.